-Despite being a billion-dollar corporation, Home Depot's pricing is surprisingly flexible and can often (but not always) work in the customer's favor.
+Despite being a billion-dollar corporation, Home Depot's pricing is surprisingly flexible and can often work in the customer's favor.
 It is all part of Home Depot's master strategy for attracting and holding onto customers for the long-term.
 Besides checking out your weekly mail insert advertising upcoming low Home Depot prices, here are some other shrewd ways of securing lower prices at Home Depot.

-When you see a product that isn't perfect, talk to a store associate about getting a discounted price.
+When you see a product that is less than perfect, talk to a store associate about getting a discounted price.
 It happens more frequently than you can imagine.
 Associates and store managers are given leeway with pricing some of the store's items.

 Often, it is a matter of asking for a price that makes more sense than the listed price.
 Not everything in Home Depot is neatly boxed up and sealed away.
 Many products are difficult to classify and affix a price to, such as loose natural stone and masonry items.